Waldenström macroglobulinaemia (also known as lymphoplasmacytic lymphoma)

 the level of IgM protein in your blood is increasing

-your blood count changes, such as developing low levels of red blood cells (anaemia).
+your blood count changes, for example, if you develop low levels of red blood cells (anaemia).

 The main treatment for WM is chemotherapy.
-It may be given on its own or in combination with other treatments such as a monoclonal antibody treatment or steroid treatment.
+It may be given on its own or in combination with other treatments such as targeted therapies or steroid treatment.
 Other treatments such as blood transfusions or plasma exchange may also be used to improve particular symptoms.
 You may be invited to have treatment as part of a clinical trial.

 One of the most common side effects of chemotherapy is being more prone to infections.
 Always let your doctor or nurse know if you have any signs of an infection so it can be treated straight away.

-The chemotherapy drugs most commonly used to treat WM are listed below.
+The chemotherapy drugs most commonly used to treat WM are:

 Steroids are substances that are naturally produced in the body but that can be made synthetically as drugs.
 They control many different functions in the body such as regulating our immune system.
-Steroids may be used to help destroy the abnormal B-cells and make chemotherapy more effective.
-They're usually given as tablets, but may also be given as an injection into a vein (intravenous).
+Steroids may be used to help destroy the abnormal LPL cells and make chemotherapy more effective.
+They're usually given as tablets, but may also be given as an injection into a vein (intravenously).

-The side effects of steroids include weight gain, restlessness, agitation and sleep disturbance.
+Possible side effects of steroids include weight gain, restlessness, agitation and sleep disturbance.
 These are temporary and usually go away when treatment finishes.

-A monoclonal antibody called rituximab (Mabthera ®) is sometimes used to treat WM.
-It's given as a drip into a vein (infusion).
-Rituximab may be given with chemotherapy and/or steroids.
+Rituximab is given as a drip into a vein (infusion).
+It may be given with chemotherapy and/or steroids.